Skip to content

 git commit -m "feat: add <description of your changes>"

-# Push and create merge request
+# Push and create pull request

 git push origin feature/your-contribution